pracks224/Interview_Prep/INTERVIEW_CLOUD_AWS_AZURE_GCP/AWS_ABC_ARCHITECT_GUIDE.md

   - Throughput Optimized(st1) - throughput-intensive workloads
   - Cold HDD -> Lowest cost as less frequently accessed workloads
 - snapshots,encryption etc other features

-#### Amazon VPC (Virtual Private Network)

-- Amazon VPC allows you to create a virtual network in the AWS cloud that closely resembles a traditional network
-- Control over IP addressing, subnet creation, route tables, and network gateways
-- Connect them securely to your own data center or other cloud resources

 #### Amazon DynamoDB